-Farid’s work has been presented in several solo exhibitions, including Formas caídas, NC-arte, Bogotá, Colombia (2018) and Between Dig and Display, Galerie Imane Farès, Paris (2017).
-Among her group exhibitions are Imagined Borders, 12th Gwangju Biennale, South Korea (2018); Enchanted Bodies/Fetish for Freedom, Galleria d'Arte Moderna e Contemporanea di Bergamo, Italy (2018); Gaudiopolis – Attempts at a Joyful Society, Galerie für Zeitgenössische Kunst, Leipzig, Germany (2018); Kenosis, Fotonoviembre: Festival Internacional de Fotografía de Tenerife, Tenerife Espacio de las Artes, Santa Cruz de Tenerife, Spain (2017); 20th Contemporary Art Festival Sesc_Videobrasil, São Paulo (2017); Incerteza Viva, 32nd Bienal de São Paulo (2016) and Building Imaginary Bridges Over Hard Ground, Marker 2015, Art Dubai (2015).
+Farid’s work has been presented in solo exhibitions at Kunstinstituut Melly (formerly known as Witte de With Center for Contemporary Art) (2020); Portikus, Frankfurt am Main (2019).
+Among her group exhibitions are Afterglow, 7th Yokohama Triennial, Japan (2020); Between The Sun and The Moon, 2nd Lahore Biennial (2020); Theater of Operations: The Gulf Wars 1991-2011, MoMA PS1, USA (2019); Imagined Borders, 12th Gwangju Biennale, South Korea (2018); Enchanted Bodies/Fetish for Freedom, Galleria d'Arte Moderna e Contemporanea di Bergamo, Italy (2018); Gaudiopolis – Attempts at a Joyful Society, Galerie für Zeitgenössische Kunst Leipzig, Germany (2018); Kenosis, Fotonoviembre: Festival Internacional de Fotografía de Tenerife, Tenerife Espacio de las Artes, Santa Cruz de Tenerife, Spain (2017); 20th Contemporary Art Festival Sesc_Videobrasil, São Paulo (2017); Incerteza Viva, 32nd Bienal de São Paulo (2016); and Building Imaginary Bridges Over Hard Ground, Marker 2015, Art Dubai (2015).

-Farid has received a Visual Arts Production Grant, Arab Fund for Culture and Arts (AFAC), Beirut (2018) and an Art Jameel Commission, Dubai (2018).
-She has participated in residencies at marra.tein, Beirut (2016); Cité internationale des arts, Paris (2015); Edgware Road Project, Serpentine Gallery Centre for Possible Studies, London (2015); Davidoff Art Initiative, Altos de Chavón, La Romana, Dominican Republic (2015) and Mathaf: Arab Museum of Modern Art, Doha (2014).
+Farid received a Visual Arts Production Grant from the Arab Fund for Culture and Arts, Beirut (2018) and an Art Jameel Commission, Dubai (2018).
+She has participated in residencies at marra.tein, Beirut (2016); Cité internationale des arts, Paris (2015); Edgeware Road Project, Serpentine Gallery Centre for Possible Studies, London (2015); Davidoff Art Initiative, Altos de Chavón, La Romana, Dominican Republic (2015); and Mathaf: Arab Museum of Modern Art, Doha (2014).

 Born in 1985 in Kuwait, she currently lives and works between Kuwait and Puerto Rico.